louislam/uptime-kuma/.devcontainer/README.md

 ## Frontend

-Since it is using Vite.js, all frontend changes will be hot-reloaded.
+Since the frontend is using [Vite.js](https://vitejs.dev/), all changes in this area will be hot-reloaded.
 You don't need to restart the frontend, unless you try to add a new frontend dependency.

-## Restart Backend
+## Backend

+The backend does not automatically hot-reload.
-Sometimes you need to restart the backend after changed something.
+You will need to restart the backend after changing something using these steps:

 1. Click `Terminal`
-1. Click `Codespaces: server-dev` in the right panel
+2. Click `Codespaces: server-dev` in the right panel
-1. Press `Ctrl + C` to stop the server
+3. Press `Ctrl + C` to stop the server
-2. Press `Up` to run `npm run start-server-dev`
+4. Press `Up` to run `npm run start-server-dev`

 ![image](https://github.com/louislam/uptime-kuma/assets/1336778/e0c0a350-fe46-4588-9f37-e053c85834d1)